csc-training/geocomputing/python/puhti/README.md

 * Open folder with exercise files:
     * File -> Open folder -> /scratch/project_200xxxx/students/cscusername/geocomputing/python/puhti -> OK
 * Open [01_serial/single_core_example.py](01_serial/single_core_example.py).
 This is a Python script, which uses a **for loop** for going through all 3 files.
 * Check that needed Python libraries are available in Puhti.

+> [!NOTE]
-If it is not your own script you can see which libraries are used in this script by checking the imports.
+> If it is not your own script you can see which libraries are used in this script by checking the imports.
 To check whether those libraries are available: Select all import rows and press `Shift+Enter`.
 Wait a few seconds.
 The import commands are run in Terminal (which opens automatically on the bottom of the page).
 If no error messages are visible, the packages are available.
 Also other parts of the script can be tested in the same manner (select the code and run with `Shift+Enter`).

-* Run the full script:
+* We can then run the full script by following these steps:
     * Exit Python console in Terminal: type `exit()` in the terminal
     * Click green arrow above script (Run Python File in Terminal)
     * Wait, it takes a few minutes for complete.
 The printouts will appear during the process.